 Their name was That Petrol Emotion and they recorded five albums between 1986 and 1994.
 They played two-guitar rock music, vaguely political, always of the highest quality, precise and passionate at the same time.
 For some reason they never really caught on.
 Today you can get their albums for next to nothing: Amazon lists used copies of End of the Millennium Psychosis Blues starting at $1.79, Chemicrazy at $1.98, and Fireproof at one cent.
 These are their later albums, not as critically beloved as their first two, but still really excellent stuff.

-For your listening pleasure, here’s a song from the B-side of one of their singles that you can’t get on CD (big ups to Bob at Cheese of the World for the digitizing facilities).
-It’s a lovely slow number called Chrome.
+For your listening pleasure, here’s a song from the B-side of one of their singles.
+It’s a lovely slow number called “Chrome.”

 The other day on the basketball court, I was teamed up with my friend Jim and we were getting out butts whipped.
 I was feeling old and tired and out of sorts.
 At the end of one game I suggested that we switch teams so Jim could have a teammate with some energy.
 Jim said, instead of that, why don’t you just play with the energy you have in mind?

 And you know what?
 He was right.
 I’ve played much better since then.

 …is that the late Charles Schulz, creator of “Peanuts,” was a sage in his own way.
 Check out this strip, which appeared in today’s Chronicle (I was gonna just link to the Peanuts site, but today’s strip on there is completely different for some reason, so I had to scan it—sorry, Charlie).